J. Frank Gaudet Tree Nursery Services

 * Non-Acadian Forest species

-The nursery does not plant trees but the Division does offer the following three primary planting programs:
+The nursery does not plant trees but producers seedlings for the following tree planting programs:

-Advice on selecting the right plants for the right sites
+How do I select the right plants for the right sites?

 Advice on tree insects and diseases